AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 Higher Order Function Library
 -----------------------------

 The SPARK product also includes a library of higher order functions for unconstrained arrays.
-It is available using the same project file as the :ref:`SPARK Lemma Library`.
+It is available using the |SPARK| library (see :ref:`SPARK Library`).

 This library consists in a set of generic entities defining usual operations on arrays.
 As an example, here is a generic function for the map higher-level